 \subsection{Gelander conjecture}

-The entirety of this section is devoted to Theorem \ref{mt.Gelander}. \begin{proof}[Proof of Theorem \ref{mt.Gelander}] Let $\Gamma\subset \PGL(2,\C)$ be a torsion free arithmetic lattice with the trace field $k$.
+This section is devoted to the proof of Theorem \ref{mt.Gelander} and Corollaries \ref{mc.Gelander},\ref{cor:TorsionBd}. \begin{proof}[Theorem \ref{mt.Gelander}] Let $\Gamma\subset \PGL(2,\C)$ be a torsion-free arithmetic lattice with the invariant trace field $k$.
 Put $M=\Gamma\backslash \mathbb H^3$.
-Gelander already proved the conjecture for non-uniform arithmetic lattices so we shall assume that $\Gamma$ is uniform\footnote{ The key feature he used is that non-uniform lattices are all defined over a qudratic imaginary field.
-This implies a uniform lower bound on the lengths of closed geodesics on such manifolds.} .
-Following the method from \cite{Gelander1} we will construct a simplicial complex $\mathcal N$ homotopic to $M$ as a nerve of a covering of $M$ by certain balls.
+Gelander already proved the conjecture for non-uniform arithmetic lattices so we shall assume that $\Gamma$ is uniform\footnote{ The key feature used for non-uniform lattices is that they are all defined over a quadratic imaginary field.
+This implies a uniform lower bound on the lengths of closed geodesics on the quotients.} .
+Following the method from \cite{Gelander1} we will construct a simplicial complex $\mathcal N$ homotopic to $M$ as the nerve of a covering of $M$ by certain balls.
 We are able to bound the number of simplices in $\mathcal N$ because both the size of the thin part of the manifold and its injectivity radius can be controlled by the degree $[k:\Q]$.
 Let $\varepsilon$ be the Margulis constant for $\mathbb H^3$.